thanhit95/multi-threading/notes-demos-exercises.md

 &nbsp;

+### DEMO 14 - MONITOR

+Monitor: Concurrent programming meets object-oriented programming.

+- When concurrent programming became a big deal, object-oriented programming too.
+- People started to think about ways to make concurrent programming more structured.

+A monitor is a thread-safe class, object, or module that wraps around a mutex in order to safely allow access to a method or variable by more than one thread.

 ### DEMO 15 - REENTRANT LOCK (RECURSIVE MUTEX)

 The reason for using reentrant lock is to avoid a deadlock due to e.g. recursion.